-Pacemakers are reliable life-saving devices, but problems do rarely occur.
+Pacemakers are reliable life-saving devices.
+But problems can occur., even though they are rare.
 It is important to understand why you have a pacemaker.
-This can also help you understand why it might "fail."
-These are some reasons you may have a pacemaker:
+This can also help you understand why it might "fail" and what effects might happen if it does fail.
+Some reasons you may have a pacemaker are to

-A fast, irregular heart rate that requires medicine or procedures that result in a heart rate that is too slow
+Slow a fast, irregular heart rate that required medicine or procedures leading to a heart rate that is too slow

 Fainting or loss of consciousness